PranjalPiya/PranjalPiya/README.md

 ## About Me
-- :man_student: I've recently completed my bachelor's degree from Islington College (Which is affiliated to London Metropolitan University).<br><br>
+- :man_student: I've recently completed my bachelor's degree from Islington College (Which is affiliated with London Metropolitan University).<br><br>
-- 👀 I’m interested in Web Development, Mobile App Develpment and AI.<br><br>
+- 👀 I’m interested in Web Development, Mobile App development, and AI.<br><br>
 - 🌱 I’m currently learning App development and web development.<br><br>
-- 💞️ I’m seeking for a job to experience working environment and to demonstrate the skills that i have learned thorughout the college and internship.<br><br>
+- 💞️ I’m seeking a job to experience a working environment and to demonstrate the skills that I have learned throughout college and internship.<br><br>
 - 📫 You can contact me via email:- pranjalpiya10@gmail.com <br><br>

 ## Visitor's Count: